-Most students have a dream of what they'd like to be when they grow up – so use that dream to get your students writing about careers and work!
-These writing prompts on careers will provide you and your students with a starting point for all of your work-related expository essays.
+Most students have a dream of what they’d like to be when they grow up – so use that dream to get your students writing about careers and work!
+These prompts for writing on careers will provide you and your students with a starting point for all of your work-related expository essays.

 Prompt 1: You always knew you were going to be an attorney when you grew up.
 Both of your parents are lawyers as well as two of your uncles.
 You’ve spent years training for what you thought was your dream job.
 And lucky you, right after graduation you landed a pretty good job with excellent pay, which is good because you have student loans to pay off.
 But guess what?
 Now that you’ve actually started working at a law office, you hate it.
 You hate getting up each day to go to work.
 What do you do?

 Prompt 2: What do you think would be better for you in a career?
 To be well-known or well-liked?
 Do you think it makes a difference depending on the type of career?